fryalien/NOTES/wordpress-fedora39.md

 php --version
 ```

 Now you must **edit the php.ini** file configuration and make some changes.
-To do this, you can open the file with your desired text editor like Vi editor or Nano editor:
+To do this, you can open the file with your desired text editor like micro editor:

 ```
 sudo micro /etc/php.ini